Innovative and contemporary, Long Beach sits amongst white sands and a tropical lagoon.

-Rooms are stylish, light and airy, set in three crescents around the resort.
-All are spacious with ocean views.
-Sea Facing Rooms are in two-storey buildings peeping over the top of single-storey Superior Beachfront Rooms – which are slightly larger and closer to the beach – out to the glistening waters.
+Rooms are stylish, spacious and light, set in three crescents around the resort.
+Gardenview and Oceanview Rooms are in two-storey buildings peeping over the top of Superior Beachfront Rooms – which are slightly larger and closer to the beach – out to the glistening waters.
 Family Rooms have a separate room with two sofa beds and an extra shower room.
 The huge Deluxe Beachfront Suites are right on the ocean.

 All Inclusive option

 Enjoy the freedom of being able to choose an All Inclusive dining plan and spend an entire week dining in style without having to worry about a bill at the end of it.

 Spending time as a family is important and so is the chance for kids to play and make exciting discoveries in a safe environment.
 We've hand-picked escapes that we think are best for a family holiday.

 255 sea facing rooms

 Good to know